HBAA Lecture | HSU Che-Yu: The Digital Stuntman in the Icehouse

 About the Lecture

 HSU Che-Yu primarily creates animations, videos and installations that explore the relationship between media and memories.
 The artist is concerned with issues that go beyond not only with how historical events can be traced through media, but also the construction and visualization of memories, be they private or collective.
 Through oddities that people can hardly tell authenticity of, his videos explore how media influences the way we understand the world.
-Microphone Test, by Huang Kuo-chun is a complex and poetic reflection on the destructive and redemptive powers of memory.
+Microphone Test: A letter to Huang Guo-Jun is a complex and poetic reflection on the destructive and redemptive powers of memory.
 He substitutes line-drawing virtual characters for the subject, allowing these characters to penetrate into the real scene.
 However, whose truth are these?

 Through this panel discussion, artist HSU Che-yu and curator Amy CHENG will talk about art practice of HSU Che-yu, share stories behind the scene, discuss the relationship between media and memory construction, and reflect the intertwined dialectic between reality and fiction.